ponder-sh/ponder/README.md

 ## Contributing

-If you're interested in contributing to Ponder, reach out via Twitter DM or open a GitHub issue.
+If you're interested in contributing to Ponder, please read the [contribution guide](/.github/CONTRIBUTING.md).

 ## Packages